Cityopt/cityopt/sim-eval/doc/CITYOPT_Apros_models.md

 A typical sequence.scl will

 - Load an Apros model snapshot (loadIC)
-- Call the CityOPT setup function to get the CityOPT input parameter values
+- Call the CITYOPT setup function to get the CITYOPT input parameter values
 - Open IO_SETs using relative file names (file names in Apros model are often absolute paths, which won't work in the server environment)
 - Set the stimulation time in seconds (setTime)